Actindo-AG/Documentation/DataHub/Operation/03_ManageHTMLTemplates.md

 ## Include Smarty templates

 The *Smarty template engine* allows you to include Smarty templates into your HTML template.
-For detailed information about Smarty templates, see [Smarty](https://www.smarty.net/).
+For detailed information about Smarty templates, see the [Smarty&trade; (https://www.smarty.net/)](https://www.smarty.net/) website.
 Always use the delimiters *{}* as separator for the Smarty templates.

 #### Prerequisites